CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 # enter your passphrase
 ```

-You can copy the template [sshadd.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/sshadd.sh) from Github and personalize it with you SSH keys file names.
-Copy the personalized file in win10 folder `~\.ssh`.
+You can download the template [sshadd.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/sshadd.sh) from Github and save it into win10 folder `~\.ssh`.
+There, personalize it with you SSH keys file names.
 Then copy it manually into WSL2 and the container - just once.
 Run in `WSL Terminal`:

 ```bash